Norman-Deen/Onatrix-Nour/README.md

 ---

-## 📄 License
+📄 License

-This project is provided for educational or demo purposes.
+This project was created as part of a course assignment at EC Utbildning.
+It is available for educational or demonstration purposes only.
-Feel free to fork and adapt it for your own needs.

 ---